oneconvergence/dkube-examples/image_cloudevents/README-ui.md

 This section describes the process to create and activate a monitor.

-> **Note** These steps are performed **on the cluster where the monitor will run**, either the serving cluster (if the deployment and monitor are on the same cluster) or the monitor cluster (if the monitor is on a different cluster than the deployment)
+> **Note** These steps are performed **on the cluster where the monitor will run**, either:

+- Serving cluster (if the deployment and monitor are on the same cluster)
+- Monitor cluster (if the monitor is on a different cluster than the deployment)

 There are 4 basic setups screens to configure:

+- `Settings`
-- `Settings` provides overall information on the type of monitor, such as what type of model it is and the data type
+  - Provides overall comfiguration information on the type of monitor, such as what type of model it is and the data type
+- `Health`
-- `Health` monitors the deployment health, and is enabled by default with minimal configuration required
+  - <onitors the deployment health, and is enabled by default with minimal configuration required
+- `Drift`
-- `Drift` sets up Data Drift configuration for inputs and outputs
+  - Sets up Data Drift configuration for inputs and outputs
+- `Performance`
-- `Performance` sets up Performance Decay configuration, which must include ground truth
+  - Sets up Performance Decay configuration, which must include the ground truth

 Follow the instructions in this section to setup the basic monitor